Category Archives: Barron Cannon

 By Ed Staskus

 The day Frankenstein walked into Barron Cannon’s yoga studio in Lakewood, Ohio, Barron could tell he wasn’t a happy monster.
-He walked as though he had never gotten over the rigor mortis of what should have been his one and only death before being resurrected by Victor Frankenstein.
+He walked as though he had never gotten over the rigor mortis of all his lives and deaths before being resurrected by Victor Frankenstein.
 He was dirty as all get out and wet.
 His boots were caked with muck and mire.
 He needed a haircut and a shave.
 He looked like he could use ten or twelve square meals all at once.

 “You look like hell,” Barron said.